TalAter/annyang/README.md

-# annyang!
+# Annyang!

 A tiny javascript SpeechRecognition library that lets your users control your site with voice commands.

-annyang has no dependencies, weighs just 2 KB, and is free to use and modify under the MIT license.
+Annyang has no dependencies, weighs just 2 KB, and is free to use and modify under the MIT license.

 ## Demo and Tutorial